HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 - `event_type` is always lowercase.
 - `id7`, `hid`, `sid`, `event_type` are added by the cluster once a raw spot enters `spot/input`.
 - The `spot` object carries identity, radio, and extended data (see DX spot schema).
+- All string values in spot payloads should be lowercase; the cluster may normalize or reject mixed-case values.

 ---